 Location: 875 North Shore Drive, Anna Maria, FL 34216

-If your schedule permits, try to stay for the gorgeous sunsets!
+If your schedule permits, try to stay for the captivating sunsets!
 We were lucky to get seated by the window facing Sunshine Skyway Bridge.
 We saw St. Petersburg in the far distance and a family fishing on the pier.

 Beach House Waterfront Restaurant: